 Ingredients in Pineapple Zucchini Bread

-Eggs – Lots of eggs needed to bind this bread together.
+Eggs – Lots of eggs are needed to bind this bread together.
 You’ll need 3 of them!
 I always use large eggs in recipes.

 Vanilla extract – Adds great flavor to the bread.
 The higher the quality of the vanilla, the better!